How America became over-policed

 The world that 1968 ushered in is a far cry from the one activists imagined.

 There's nothing wrong with that.
 But leaving a mess?
 How rude.

 The sociologist wrote about joining a murder plot.
 Now she insists that it was "not about actual violence."

 Lessons from Philadelphia's mandatory African American History classes

 From 1993: America's Changing Urban Politics

-Why cities should not pass new mandatory minimums for firearm possession.
+Why states should not pass new mandatory minimums for firearm possession

 Another reason to allow same-sex marriage